Rethinking Patch Dependence for Masked Autoencoders: CrossMAE

-In addition to feature maps from different encoder blocks, we also include the inputs to the first encoder block to allow the decoder to leverage more low-level information to reconstruct the original image.
+Concretely, each decoder block takes a weighted linear combination of encoder feature maps $\{f_i\}$ as keys and values.
+Specifically, for each key/value token $t_k$ in decoder block $k$ in a model with encoder depth $n$, we initialize a weight $w^k\in \mathcal{R}^n \sim \mathcal{N}(0,1/n)$.
+Then $t_k$ is defined as In addition to feature maps from different encoder blocks, we also include the inputs to the first encoder block to allow the decoder to leverage more low-level information to reconstruct the original image.
 We can select a subset of the feature maps from the encoder layers instead of all feature maps.
 This reduces the computation complexity of the system.
-We ablate over this design choice in~\cref{tab:ablation-wfm}.
+We ablate this in~\cref{tab:ablation-wfm}.

-We show that using the weighted features rather than simply using the features from the last block greatly improves the performance of our CrossMAE.
-Interestingly, as we will show in \cref{ssec:visualizations}, early decoder blocks focus on the information from the later encoder blocks, and later decoder blocks focus on the information from the early encoder blocks in the process of learning to achieve better reconstructions.
+We show that using the weighted features rather than simply using the features from the last block greatly improves the performance of CrossMAE.
+Intriguingly, in the process of learning to achieve better reconstructions, early decoder blocks tend to prioritize information from later encoder blocks, while later decoder blocks focus on earlier encoder block information, as demonstrated in \cref{ssec:visualizations}.

 \tabMainResults{t}